Celiaxz/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4-empty : creates an empty file.
 5-execute : adds exe permission to the owner of the file.
 6-multiple_permissions : adds exe permissions to the owner and grp owner, and read permission to other users.
+7-everybody : adds exe permission to the owner, grp owner and the other users.